hyperhq/docs.hyper.sh-hyper/Feature/storage/volume.md

     hyper: Error response from daemon: Cannot recursively import volumes from test1.
     See 'hyper run --help'.

-> NOT2: `--volumes-from` source container must be created with the Hyper official image (`hyperhq/nfs-server`).
+> NOTE: `--volumes-from` source container must be created with the Hyper official image (`hyperhq/nfs-server`).
 Trying to import volumes from containers of other images will fail, e.g.,

     $ hyper run -d --name foo busybox
     $ hyper run -d --volumes-from foo busybox